Stefan1200-de/Vocaluxe/README.md

 - Visual C++ Redistributable Package 2010

 ## 1.1.
 Fork by Stefan1200
-This is a fork from the official release-0.4.1 branch, because since 18 months nothing was changed here and none of the main Vocaluxe developer seems to be active currently.
+This is a fork from the official release-0.4.1 branch, because 2019 nothing was changed at the official Vocaluxe project and none of the main Vocaluxe developer seems to be active.
 My own binary releases require Windows 10 x64, because I use the default Visual Studio 2019 compiling target.

+Since early January 2020 I'm now part of the official Vocaluxe project, so the official nightlies got new features and bugfixes.
+Check it out on the official Vocaluxe website or GitHub page.

-Please check out my own releases on this GitHub page: https://github.com/Stefan1200-de/Vocaluxe/releases All other parts of this readme file will be kept in the original state, as long as I have the hope that the original project will be maintained someday again.
+Please check out my own releases on this GitHub page: https://github.com/Stefan1200-de/Vocaluxe/releases All other parts of this readme file will be kept in the original state.

 ## 2. Download
 You can download precompiled Windows binaries at here: